mc867CCCU/Assignment-2-Advanced-database-and-big-data-Michael-James-Cook-and-Tsz-Hong-Man/README.md

 - 5.Click New and create the database "assignment2adb"
 - 6.Run the Database Creation Code
 - 7.Run the Database Insertion Code
-- 8.Use this link to access the database site: http://localhost/Assignment2ADB.php
+- 8.Use this link to access the PHP page: http://localhost/Assignment2ADB.php